An accurate measure of the size of dark matter halos using the size of galaxies: Results

-In appendix~\ref{app:censat}, we provide similar fits for central and satellite galaxies, and a table with the double power-law fits parameters and their errors for the three sub-samples of galaxies.
-As a check of the quality of the fit to the binned values, we also calculated the best-fit linear function to individual galaxies within the mass range $10^{8.5}\leq M_\star/\mathrm{M}_\odot\leq 10^{10.5}$ (dashed line), which yields the correlation
+In Appendix~\ref{app:censat}, we provide similar fits for central and satellite galaxies and a table with the double power-law fit parameters and their errors for the three sub-samples of galaxies.
+As a check of the quality of the fit to the binned values, we also calculated the best-fit linear function to individual galaxies within the mass range $10^{8.5}\leq M_\star/\mathrm{M}_\odot\leq 10^{10.5}$ (dashed line), which yielded the correlation

-well matching the asymptotic slope of the fit to the median.
+which successfully matches the asymptotic slope of the fit to the median.

 The slope of the size-mass relation increases to a larger value above the mass $M_\mathrm{s}\approx 10^{10.5}\Mo$.
 In numerical modelling, this is a characteristic mass that marks the transition between supernova and black hole feedback dominance for several numerical models \citep[e.g][]{Bower2017,McAlpine2017,Pillepich2018}.
 Observations show a similar characteristic mass. \citet{Trujillo2020} give a value close to $10^{10.8}\Mo$, whilst \citet{Mowla2019} quote a mass of $10^{10.2}\Mo$.
-In both cases, the characteristic stellar mass marks the morphological transition from disc to elliptical galaxies, which is, from theoretical studies, closely connected to the transition between stellar and black hole feedback, and to the transition in the process of stellar mass growth, from gas accretion to dry mergers, with increasing halo mass.
+In both cases, the characteristic stellar mass marks the morphological transition from disc to elliptical galaxies, which is, from theoretical studies, closely connected to the transition between stellar and black hole feedback and to the transition in the process of stellar mass growth from gas accretion to dry mergers with increasing halo mass.

-Finally, we show in the inset in figure~\ref{fig:msra} the distribution of residuals around the best-fit stellar mass--size relation, and in the same mass range used for the calculation of the best-fit analytic function for the full sample of galaxies.
-The distribution is well represented by a Gaussian with central value $\langle\Delta\log_{10}R_1\rangle = 0.00~\mathrm{dex}$ and dispersion $\sigma_{\Delta\log_{10}R_1}=0.06~\mathrm{dex}$, in agreement with the intrinsic scatter measured by \citet{Trujillo2020}.
-We will show in the next section that this very small scatter yields a tighter correlation between galaxy and halo size than what inferred by \citet{Kravtsov2013}, and a smaller scatter in the stellar-to-halo mass relation than that observed by \citet{Mowla2019} with their definition of galaxy size.
+Finally, we show in the inset in Figure~\ref{fig:msra} the distribution of residuals around the best-fit stellar mass--size relation and in the same mass range used for the calculation of the best-fit analytic function for the full sample of galaxies.
+The distribution is well represented by a Gaussian with a central value of $\langle\Delta\log_{10}R_1\rangle = 0.00~\mathrm{dex}$ and a dispersion of $\sigma_{\Delta\log_{10}R_1}=0.06~\mathrm{dex}$, in agreement with the intrinsic scatter measured by \citet{Trujillo2020}.
+We show in the next section that this very small scatter yields a tighter correlation between galaxy and halo size than what was inferred by \citet{Kravtsov2013} and a smaller scatter in the stellar-to-halo mass relation than that observed by \citet{Mowla2019} with their definition of galaxy size.